Rule-Based Graph Programs Matching the Time Complexity of Imperative Algorithms: Case Study: Recognising Connected Graphs

 \begin{description} \item[\textbf{Input}] An arbitrary \gp{} host graph such that \begin{enumerate} \item each node is non-rooted and marked grey, and \item each edge is unmarked. \end{enumerate} \item[\textbf{Output}] If the input graph is connected, a host graph that is isomorphic to the input graph up to marks.
 Otherwise \emph{failure}. \end{description}

 This can be achieved by conducting a DFS from an arbitrarily chosen node while marking newly visited nodes.
 Since the DFS cannot propagate beyond the connected component it started in, the presence of an unmarked node following the DFS traversal indicates that the host graph is not connected.
-This program improves implementations of the same problem in \cite{Bak15a, campbell2022fast} (shown in Figure \ref{fig:is-con-fig-old} whose execution on a star graph is shown in Figure \ref{fig:unbounded}) by achieving linear-time complexity on arbitrary input graphs (including star graphs).
+This program improves implementations of the same problem in \cite{Bak15a, campbell2022fast}, which is discussed in Section~\ref{s:problem1}, by achieving linear-time complexity on arbitrary input graphs (including star graphs).

+We stress that the old \texttt{is-connected} program (Figure~\ref{fig:is-con-fig-old}) still does not run in linear time for input graph classes of unbounded degree.
+This means that the new compiler does not necessarily improve the time complexity of existing programs.
+Instead, we need a new programming technique to exploit the improved graph data structure.
+To explain this technique, consider the program in Figure~\ref{fig:is-con-fig}.
+The rule \texttt{next\_edge} selects in constant time an adjacent node that shares an unmarked edge with the root.
+Subsequently, the ruleset \texttt{\{move, ignore\}} acts like a case statement, distinguishing the cases where the adjacent node is blue or grey.
+We use a similar technique for the case studies of Section~\ref{s:acyclicity} and Section~\ref{s:bf}.